talla-ui/lib-comp/docs/ref/SidebarSplitView_base_styles.md

 # styles

-> A set of styles that are applied to this composite, an instance of [SidebarSplitViewStyles](SidebarSplitViewStyles.md).
+> A set of styles that are applied to this component, an instance of [SidebarSplitViewStyles](SidebarSplitViewStyles.md).

 <pre class="docgen_signature">styles: <a href="SidebarSplitViewStyles.md">SidebarSplitViewStyles</a>;</pre>